This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 Primary Outcome Measures :

-1. Change from Baseline (average of Screening and Day -1) to Maintenance (average of Weeks 10 and 12) in the Unified Huntington's Disease Rating Scale (UHDRS) Total Maximal Chorea (TMC) Score. [ Time Frame: Screening, Day -1, Week 10, and Week 12 ]
+1. Change From Screening Period Baseline to Maintenance Period in the Unified Huntington's Disease Rating Scale (UHDRS) Total Maximal Chorea (TMC) Score. [ Time Frame: Baseline (average of screening and Day -1), maintenance (average of Weeks 10 and 12) ]

 The TMC is part of the motor assessment of the UHDRS and measures chorea in 7 different body parts including the face, oral-buccal-lingual region, trunk and each limb independently.
 The TMC score is the sum of the individual scores and ranges from 0 to 28.
-A decrease in score indicates improvement in chorea.
+A decrease in TMC scores indicates improvement in chorea symptoms.

 Secondary Outcome Measures :

-1. Clinical Global Impression of Change (CGI-C) Response Status at Week 12 [ Time Frame: Week 12 ]
+1. Percent of Clinical Global Impression of Change (CGI-C) Responders at Week 12 [ Time Frame: Week 12 ]

-The CGI-C is a 7-point Likert scale that rates the overall global improvement of chorea since the initiation of study drug dosing, ranging from 1 (very much improved) to 7 (very much worse), as assessed by the clinician.
-Subjects whose CGI-C score is either a 1 ("very much improved") or a 2 ("much improved") will be classified as responders.
+The CGI-C is a 7-point scale that rates the overall global change in chorea symptoms since the initiation of study drug dosing, ranging from 1 (very much improved) to 7 (very much worse), as assessed by the investigator or qualified clinician designee.

-2. Patient Global Impression of Change (PGI-C) Response Status at Week 12 [ Time Frame: Week 12 ]
+2. Percent of Patient Global Impression of Change (PGI-C) Responders at Week 12 [ Time Frame: Week 12 ]

-The PGI-C is a 7-point Likert scale that rates the overall global improvement of chorea since the initiation of study drug dosing, ranging from 1 (very much improved) to 7 (very much worse), as assessed by the subject.
-Subjects whose PGI-C score is either a 1 ("very much improved") or a 2 ("much improved") will be classified as responders.
+The PGI-C is a 7-point scale that rates the overall global change in chorea symptoms since the initiation of study drug dosing, ranging from 1 (very much improved) to 7 (very much worse), as assessed by the participant.

-3. Change from Baseline to Week 12 in the Quality of Life in Neurological Disorders (Neuro-QoL) Upper Extremity Function [ Time Frame: Day -1 and Week 12 ]
+3. Change From Baseline to Week 12 in the Quality of Life in Neurological Disorders (Neuro-QoL) Upper Extremity Function T-Score [ Time Frame: Baseline, Week 12 ]

-4. Change from Baseline to Week 12 in the Neuro-QoL Lower Extremity Function [ Time Frame: Day -1 and Week 12 ]
+4. Change From Baseline to Week 12 in the Neuro-QoL Lower Extremity Function T-Score [ Time Frame: Baseline, Week 12 ]

 Information from the National Library of Medicine